PabloFLPs/PabloFLPs/README.md

 ### NextJS News Site:

-- Below you can access my News Application deployed on Vercel.
+- And here you can stay tuned in the trending Brazil news with my News Application deployed on Vercel.
 It was made utilizing JavaScript as language, and NextJS as React framework.

 <a href="https://next-js-news-app-seven.vercel.app/">
   <img align="left" width="238" height="70" src="https://github.com/PabloFLPs/PabloFLPs/blob/main/images/news-api.png"/>